Chainguard Containers FAQs

 Chainguard investigates the CVE and marks relevant images as affected or not.
 If Chainguard can identify a patch that’s unreleased, Chainguard may apply a patch before it lands upstream.
 In either case, when the patch lands upstream, Chainguard picks it up and rolls it out.

-I added software on top of one of Chainguard’s base images, why are there CVEs?
+I added software on top of one of Chainguard’s base container images, why are there CVEs?

 Chainguard is not responsible for CVEs in software you add on top of base images.

-Do I need to authenticate into Chainguard to use Chainguard Images?
+Do I need to authenticate into Chainguard to use Chainguard Containers?

-Logging in is optional if you are only using Developer Images.
+Logging in is optional if you are only using Starter containers.
 That being said, there are benefits for all users who authenticate to the Chainguard Registry, as Chainguard provides notifications of version updates, breaking changes, or critical security updates.